 Why You’ll Love Mango Avocado Salad

-This is what I love about Mango Avocado Salad with Crispy Chorizo.
+This is what I love about my Mango Avocado Salad with Crispy Chorizo.
 Presenting classic ingredients together but in a completely different way.

 What is Chorizo?